gasolin/foxbox/README.md

 #### Build Gecko only

-Connect to VM via command
+Make sure you've synced local `gecko` folder to VM via command

     $ GECKO_PATH=<local path> vagrant up

-Then
+Then FoxBox provide an init script to help you fetch gecko source:

+    $ ./gecko_init.sh

+It will install mercurial, clone gecko source  to `gecko` folder, and put the b2g client build config in `gecko/.mozconfig`.

+Then go to gecko folder and type

     $ cd gecko
     $ make -f client.mk build